tymyrddin/android-mitigations/source/docs/services/research.md

 * Look at the number of downloads.
 * Take a close look at the permissions the app is asking for.
   * Scroll down the page, past the reviews to the Additional Information section.
-  * Under Permissions, tap View Details.
+  * Under ***Permissions***, tap ***View Details***.
 Google Play will list all the permissions requested by the app.
-  * If they’re unrelated to the app’s function or what it claims to do, it could be fake or malicious.
+  * If they are unrelated to the app's function or what it claims to do, it could be fake or malicious.
 Unwanted in any case.
 * Search the internet for more information on the app.
 * Scan with an online virusscanner that accepts url's before installing.
 * If you decide to install an untrusted app, block internet access for the app.
+If it needs it, monitor its behaviour.

 To report an app, go to the app page on Google Play Store.
-Click the three dots in the top-right corner and click "Flag as inappropriate".
+Click the three dots in the top-right corner and click
+***Flag as inappropriate***.
 For fake apps, you can choose copycat or impersonation as reason, and submit.